MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ### What about our management group hierarchy?

-With Azure Landing Zone architecture, you want to avoid complicated and volatile management group hierarchies that require constant amendment, don't scale efficiently, and don't add value.
-That's why in Azure Landing Zone architecture, management groups are workload archetype-aligned.
+With Azure landing zone architecture, you want to avoid complicated and volatile management group hierarchies that require constant amendment, don't scale efficiently, and don't add value.
+That's why in Azure landing zone architecture, management groups are workload archetype-aligned.
 For more information, see [Management group and subscription organization](../landing-zone/design-area/resource-org.md).

 *Archetype-aligned* means that management groups are only created for differing workload archetypes.
 For example, in the conceptual architecture, the "landing zones" management group has "corp" and "online" child management groups.
 These child management groups align with distinct archetype patterns for the workloads they hold, focused around hybrid connectivity (VPN/ExpressRoute) requirements (internal only vs. public-facing applications/services).
 However, all environments ("dev/test/production"), whether split across separate subscriptions or in a single subscription, are held within the same single management group ("Corp" or "Online") depending on its archetype and requirements.